+Hi Guys!
+Today, I want to tell you about my wonderful and magical trip to Peru.
 The year 2011 was one of the hardest years of my life due to personal reasons.
-Maybe that’s why I decided to go far away from home to Peru to get away from everything I knew.
-I went to Peru for about a week on a guided tour.
-I believe I used peruforless.com as the booking agent and I highly recommend them.
+Maybe that’s why I decided to go far away from home to Peru to get away from everything.
+I went to Peru for seven days on a guided tour.
+I used peruforless.com (See HERE) as the booking agent and I highly recommend them.
 They were courteous, organized, and on-time about everything.

-I took the flight to Lima and stayed their a couple of days.
-I don’t remember much about the place, but do remember there being a language barrier.
+I took a flight straight to Lima with a layover in Panama (there are no direct flights to Peru, I think) and stayed there a couple of days.
+I don’t remember much about the place, but do remember the language barrier.
 Lima is like any other big city.
-Huge, crowded, and lots of pollution.
-To be honest, I wasn’t impressed.
-As an experienced traveler, I have seen better.
-I would recommend not staying more than one to two days here.
-I did try their ceviche by the ocean which was to die for.
+Huge, crowded, and polluted.
+As an experienced traveler, I wasn’t impressed.
+I recommend staying for only one to two days here.
+I did try their ceviche in a restaurant by the ocean which was to die for.
+It had a very lemony zest to it and the paprika was just the right spice for my taste palette.
 I am not a sushi fan, but ceviche, I can get on board with.
+Lima is also a great place to do some shopping.
+Beautiful handcrafts at not so beautiful prices, but of course you can always haggle and the best quality is found here.

-After spending time in Lima, I was sent to the Lima airport again to fly to Cuzco.
+After spending time in Lima, I was transported to Lima airport in a private van (all organized by Peru For Less) to fly to Cuzco.
 That’s when things went downhill.
-Apparently, there was bad weather in Cuszo so all flights going there were delayed.
-So began the eight hour stay at the airport.
-The airline was nice enough to give the passengers refreshments, but I had a packed schedule and missed a tour due to the delay.
-After the okay, we boarded the small plane to cuzco and landed after an hour or so flight.
-My first impressions were the mountains.
-I didn’t experience much dizziness or shortness of breath like they warn, however, I still drank that yummy tea.
+Apparently, there was bad weather in Cusco so all flights going there were delayed.
+So began the eight-hour stay at Lima airport.
+The airline was nice enough to give the passengers refreshments, but I had a planned a packed schedule in Cusco that day and missed a tour.
+After the okay, we boarded the small plane to Cuzco and landed after a 45-minute flight.
+My first impression of Cusco was the beauty of the high mountains.
+I didn’t experience much dizziness or shortness of breath as they had warned, however, I still drank that yummy Coco tea.
 It’s interesting.
-I took a tour of Cuzco and it reminded me of old Spain.
-Beautiful cobbled streets, with even more beautiful cobbled streets.
+I walked around Cuzco and the architecture reminded me of Spain, but the culture was very Peruvian.
+Beautiful cobbled streets and red-orange rooftops were a beautiful aspect of this old city.
 Do be careful of pick-pockets.
-I lost forty dollars at a restaurant that way.
-Despite this unlucky incident, I was lucky enough to experience an outside Catholic mass.
+I lost forty dollars at a fast food restaurant that way.
+Despite this unlucky incident, I feel I was lucky enough to see a Catholic mass on the streets, which I had never experienced in America or during any of my trips to Europe.
 I am not sure what the situation was, but it was crowded!
-And there were Jesuses and Marys everywhere.
-I couldn’t understand much because of the language barrier.

-The next day, I woke up bright and early and was transported to a train station.
-There I met a nice Australian couple who I chatted up.
+The next day, I woke up bright and early and was transported in a van (organized by Peru For Less) to a nearby train station.
+There I met a nice Australian couple who I chatted up with while waiting for the train.
 Once boarding the train, we began the uphill climb.
-I had the option of staying longer and hiking to Macchu Picchu, but I was not interested in that.
-Due to that, I missed some great vistas, but the train ride is beautiful enough.
-Rivers, abandoned villages, Peruvian Natives, and the mountains were definitely photo-worthy.
-After the train-ride, we got off at the city of Macchu Picchu.
-It seemed like the whole of Peru was there, so it is essential to stay with your group.
-After some scuffling, and tantrums, I managed to find my group and we took a bus ride to the actual Macchu Picchu.
-If you are out of shape, like me, I highly recommend doing this.
+I had the option of hiking to Macchu Picchu, but I was not interested in that.
+I felt like I was out of shape.
+I know I missed some great vistas on the famous Inca Trail, but the train ride is beautiful enough.
+Rivers, abandoned villages, Peruvian Natives, and the green mountains were definitely photo-op worthy.
+After the train ride, we got off at the city of Macchu Picchu.
+It was very crowded there so it was essential I stay with my group.
+Once we assembled, the group I was part of got on a bus to take us to the actual Macchu Picchu.
+The group tours at Macchu Picchu and the train ride were organized by Peru For Less.
+I loved the schedule because it provided me with enough flexibility to roam Macchu Picchu on my own.

-My first impression of Macchu Picchu was how quiet it is.
-It is quite a spiritual experience to step onto those tiny, unpaved roads and stare at the familiar landscape.
+My first impression of Macchu Picchu was how quiet and oddly serene it was.
+It was quite a spiritual experience to step onto those tiny, unpaved roads often ignored in photographs and stare at the famous landscape.
 The mountain top is the most well-known image and I took plenty of pictures of it.
-You can actually hike up to the top, but it is quite dangerous and I was alone.
-I took a tour with a young Peruvian with the same Australian couple.
-I surely believe that the young guide had a chip on the shoulders and thought I was an idiot or disrespectful when I was asking him questions.
-One can expect that when you reveal your American nationality.
+You can actually hike up to the top, but it is quite dangerous to do that alone.
+The trip consisted of one tour with a young Peruvian.
+I surely believe that the young guide had a chip on his shoulders and thought I was an idiot or disrespectful when I was asking him some basic questions.
+Maybe they expect you to do some research before you go there, I don’t know, but because of that, I didn’t feel comfortable revealing my American nationality to anyone there.
 Despite the unpleasantness, it was actually a great and informative tour.
-It is remarkable how well-preserved those buildings and houses are.
-I was most impressed by the accurate solstice clock they had built.
+It is remarkable how well-preserved those buildings and houses are still.
+I was most impressed by the accurate down-to-the-minute solstice clock the Incans had built.

-I chose to shop for souvenirs at a little village among mountains called Piku.
-I highly recommend you shop there.
-I didn’t haggle much, because, I am not much of a haggler and the prices were reasonable.
-The best Peruvian crafts were there and you can take pictures with native people in native garbs and goats.
-One suggestion I would give is to tip those who you take a picture of.
-It seems nice and they kinda expect it.
-Another highlight I remember was visiting a small village where indigenous Peruvians show visitors how they make dye with plant and insect extracts and then dye fiber.
-That was quite fascinating to see despite the fact that they didn’t speak a word of English.
-I would have bought something on that side tour, but the prices were kind of high, so I opted to shop elsewear in Lima instead.
-Note that Peru depends greatly on tourism so the prices are high for tourists, but do know that haggling is acceptable and the quality of the handicrafts are superb.
-For souvenirs, I would invest in some one-of-a-kind handmade embroidered pillows or a soft alpaca fur scarf (I don’t think alpacas die for that, right?).
+I chose to shop for souvenirs in a little village between the terraced mountains of the Sacred Valley called Piku.
+The trip was part of a tour organized by Peru For less and I highly recommend you shop there.
+I didn’t haggle much because I am not much of a haggler and because the prices were reasonable.
+The best part about Piku was that you can take pictures with Peruvian people in traditional garments and goats.
+One suggestion I would give is to tip those people.
+It’s nice and they kinda expect it.
+Another highlight of the Sacred Valley tour was visiting a small village where indigenous Peruvians show visitors how they make organic dye with plant and insect extracts.
+They even demonstrated the dying process.
+The whole experience was quite fascinating despite the fact that the natives didn’t speak a word of English.
+I would have bought something on that tour, but the prices were very high.
+Note that Peru depends greatly on tourism so the prices are high in some places, but haggling is perfectly acceptable.
+For souvenirs, I would invest in some unique hand-embroidered pillows or a soft alpaca fur scarf (I don’t think alpacas die for that, right?).

-Overall, a beautiful country with Cusco and Macchu Picchu being the highlight.
-Okay in food, but wonderful in crafts.
-Highly recommend going with a tour group.
+Overall, Peru is a beautiful country with Cusco and Macchu Picchu being the gems of the nation.
+The food is okay in Peru, but culturally, it is quite interesting.
+I do recommend going with a tour group.
+Happy Travelling!!